weathergrid/device-server/README.md

 # device-server
   Device server written in Node.
 Handles live data emission and JSON...
+Everything in this repository is proof of concept.

 ## setup
 To set up the server, either: